shanebdavis/mxp/EXPEDITION_METHOD.md

 ## Why Projects Fail

-Most creative projects, especially in software development, encounter a predictable set of problems:
+Most creative projects, especially in software development, encounter predictable problems:

 1. **Building the wrong thing:** Far too often, teams spend months or years building something that either doesn’t work as intended or fails to resonate with users.
 2. **Going over budget and over time:** Despite careful planning, projects spiral out of control, with timelines and budgets ballooning far beyond what was necessary.
 3. **Overbuilding unused features:** Teams invest heavily in building features or functionality that end up never being used, wasting both time and money.
 4. **Skyrocketing costs:** Inefficient planning and execution can easily cause project costs to multiply, far exceeding what was actually required.

-In all these cases, in retrospect, it's trivial to identify what knowledge was missing.
-The key is knowledge and timing.
+In all these cases, in retrospect, it's trivial to identify to identify the problem: some key bit of knowledge was discovered too late.
+The key to project success is knowledge:

+1. Generate the right knowledge
+2. At the right time
+3. For the right person
+4. To take the right action
+5. To maximize success.

 ## The Nature of Knowledge